 This time is provided for people to address the Board or to submit written communications concerning matters not on this agenda.
 Board Members may respond to statements, but any request that requires Board action will be referred to staff for review.
 Reasonable time limits may be imposed on both the total amount of time allocated for this item, and on the time permitted to each individual speaker.
 Such time allotment or portion thereof shall not be transferred to other speakers.

-- 4. Receive and Provide Direction on Draft Fiscal Year 2023-2024 Budget. - 5.
+- 4. Approve Fiscal Year 2023-2024 Budget and Adopt Resolution 2024-01 for the Collection of Integrated Waste Management Fees. - 5.
 Adjourn.